shapeblue/hackerbook/cloudstack/1-user.md

 setting and tick `Copy host CPU configuration`.
 Start the VM and complete the installation.

+NOTE: DO NOT install or experiment anything from this chapter on your laptop, but in a VM.

 Next, find out the IP of the VM, ensure that you're able to SSH into the host.
 Ensure that you can SSH as `root` user with a known password.
 Also ensure that the `universe` *apt* repository is enabled.